jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 The example application is called BlueZone, and it is described and designed in <a target="_blank" href="https://jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.html">Chapter 1</a>.

-The source code is available at this GitHub repository: <a target="_blank" href="https://github.com/jmgarridopaz/bluezone">https://github.com/jmgarridopaz/bluezone</a>
+The source code is available at <a target="_blank" href="https://github.com/jmgarridopaz/bluezone">this GitHub repository</a>.

 In this chapter we will see how to organize the source code, and the dependencies between the different components, analyzing the knowledge ("who knows of whom") and the configuration of those dependencies.